TonyBallOhKnee-Games/TonyCrazyPlatformer/README.md

 ## Developers:

-* TonyBallOhKnee - Did most of the game's code and all art and music
+* TonyBallOhKnee - So far, has does all the code up to this point in development (7/21/2024)
-* TorchTheDragon - Helped my dumb ass
+* TorchTheDragon - Potential Coder
+* ZSolarDev - Potential Coder